sgbstats/caseXwhen/README.md

 from dummy;
 ```

-each of the when statements can have more complex logic like in the r case when statement but in this case where there is something that is incredibly repetetive and is only based on equality you can do
+Each of the when statements can have more complex logic like in the R `case_when` function but when there is something that is incredibly repetitive and is only based on equality you can do

 ```SQL
 select *,